Biden calls Doocy ‘stupid son of a bitch’ after inflation question

 The president was caught on camera slamming Doocy after the reporter asked him at the end of a photo opportunity, “Do you think inflation is a political liability in the midterms?”

-“It’s a great asset - more inflation.
-What a stupid son of a bitch.”
+“It’s a great asset – more inflation.
+What a stupid son of a bitch,” Mr Biden replied on a microphone in the East Room.

 Doocy laughed off the incident when he appeared on Fox News and said he had not even heard Mr Biden’s response because of all the noise in the room.

-“Yeah, no one has fact checked him and said it is not true,” Doocy told host Jesse Watters, who had joked he agreed with the president’s assessment.
+“Yeah, no one has fact checked him and said it’s not true,” Doocy told host Jesse Watters, who had joked he agreed with the president’s assessment.

+Later on Monday night, Doocy said that Mr Biden had already called him to personally apologise.

+“Within about an hour of that exchange, he called my cellphone and he said, ‘It’s nothing personal, pal,’” Doocy told Sean Hannity on Fox News.

 Following the incident, CNN White House correspondent Kaitlan Collins told host Jake Tapper that the president was fully aware that he had a microphone in front of him when he made the remark.

-“The microphone was literally right in front of him, it’s not like he was walking into a back rom and forgot that he had one clipped on his lapel, it was right in front of him,” laughed Mr Tapper.
+“The microphone was literally right in front of him, it’s not like he was walking into a back room and forgot that he had one clipped on his lapel, it was right in front of him,” laughed Tapper.

-It is the latest confrontation between Doocy and Mr Diden, who butted heads last week as the president gave his first press conference of 2022.
+It is the latest confrontation between Doocy and Mr Biden, who butted heads last week as the president gave his first press conference of 2022.

 On that occasion Mr Biden was left chuckling at the podium after Doocy asked him why he was pulling the United States “so far to the left.”

-Mr Biden could be heard chuckling as he listened to the question as he defended himself as a “mainstream Democrat” and “not Bernie Sanders.”
+Mr Biden could be heard laughing as he listened to the question before he defended himself as a “mainstream Democrat” and “not Bernie Sanders.”

 “Well, I’m not.
 I don’t know what you consider to be too far to the left, if in fact we are talking about making sure we have the money for Covid, making sure we had the money to put together the bipartisan infrastructure, making sure we were able to provide for those things, that in fact we significantly reduced the burden on working class people, I don’t know how that is pulling to the left,” replied Mr Biden.